-Overall, if you are very new to websites, these aren’t a bad option, but they are very limited and actually a bit more pricey than taking more of a DIY approach.
+Overall, if you are very new to websites and you just want a place to scribble down your thoughts, these aren’t a bad option.
+But, they are very limited and actually a bit more pricey than taking more of a DIY approach.

 Tons and tons of sites use this type of hosting and it’s really not that hard to set up.
 The fact that it’s infinitely more customizable than the first option makes it extremely popular.

 My preferred shared hosting solution is SiteGround due to their competitive prices, great customer service, and user friendly interface.

 I cannot in good faith recommend some hosting providers I have used in the past since I have tended to have poor experiences with anything I have used from this massive list.

 If shared hosting is an apartment building, then dedicated hosting is a single family home.
 That’s right, you get your own juicy dwelling.